Verdagon/Vale/docs/Generics.md

 but then what happens to definitionfuncsr when we get to hammer?

 its funny, we're really just trying to establish that there _is_ a prototype like that. we dont know the actual prototype, we're just establishing its shape. why is that so hard to represent/know/encode in these type systems?

+we just want to establish that there is a prototype like that.

+its similar to establishing a trait bound. we're not deciding the value, we're just... putting some knowledge into the environment. maybe definitionfuncsr will just add something to the env and then disappear when we hit hammer?